crispab/crisp-dna/_docs/happiness-index.md

 Whenever the average changes significantly, we talk about why, and what we can do to make everybody happier.
 If we see a 1 or 2 on any row, that acts as an effective call for help.
 People go out of their way to find out how they can help that person, which often results in some kind of process improvement in the company.

 > For example, once somebody dropped to a 1 due to confusion and frustration with our internal invoicing routines.
 Within a week we did a workshop and figured out a better process.
-The company improved and the Crisp Happiness Index increased.
+The company improved and the Product Space Happiness Index increased.

-Crisp Happiness Index is more important than any financial metric, not only because it visualizes the aspect that matters most to us, but also because it is a leading indicator, which makes us more agile.
+Product Space Happiness Index is more important than any financial metric, not only because it visualizes the aspect that matters most to us, but also because it is a leading indicator, which makes us more agile.
 Most financial metrics are trailing indicators, making it hard to react to change in time.

 Happiness history
 -----------------